Pa-Modou Kah: Al-Khor

 In 2011, after seven years in the Netherlands, Kah moved to Qatari club Al Khor.

 Portland Timbers

 After a brief period in Saudi Arabia with Al-Wehda, Kah moved to the United States on 3 May 2013 when he signed with Major League Soccer club Portland Timbers.
 On 8 December 2014, the Portland Timbers declined contract options on Kah.
+While playing for Portland, Kah has said he was involved in a heated on-field altercation with Vancouver Whitecaps FC manager Carl Robinson during a 2013 Cascadia Cup fixture, after which he called a Whitecaps assistant coach to apologise; Kah has said Robinson was reportedly not offended by the incident.

 Vancouver Whitecaps FC

 Kah was unsigned in the waivers draft and later claimed by Vancouver Whitecaps FC on 21 January 2015.
+Kah has said Robinson later signed him to Vancouver in 2015 in part because of the impression left by that earlier confrontation.

 In August 2016, he agreed to mutually terminate his contract with Vancouver Whitecaps' first team in favour of joining their USL team as a player-coach.
+Kah has said Robinson's decision to give him that role, at age 35 and near the end of his playing career, gave him "a new, different life," for which he has said he remains grateful.
+It was during his time coaching Whitecaps FC 2 that Kah has said he first mentored a 15-year-old Alphonso Davies, with whom he has said he remains close, and worked with several players, including Terran Campbell, Kadin Chung, Matthew Baldisimo and Marco Bustos, who would later join him at Pacific FC.
 On 21 February 2017, Kah announced his retirement and it was also confirmed, that he would continue working at the club as a Whitecaps FC staff coach.